-Inspect line_info and return a handler instance or None.

-''' check (line info) Emacs ipython-mode tags certain input lines. class IPython.core.prefilter.MacroChecker(args, kwargs) Bases: IPython.core.prefilter.PrefilterChecker check (line info) Inspect line info and return a handler instance or None. class IPython.core.prefilter.IPyAutocallChecker(args, kwargs) Bases: IPython.core.prefilter.PrefilterChecker check (line_info) Instances of IPyAutocall in user_ns get autocalled immediately class IPython.core.prefilter.AssignmentChecker(args, kwargs) Bases: IPython.core.prefilter.PrefilterChecker check (line_info) Check to see if user is assigning to a var for the first time, in which case we want to avoid any sort of automagic / autocall games.
+Check to see if user is assigning to a var for the first time, in which case we want to avoid any sort of automagic / autocall games.

 This allows users to assign to either alias or magic names true python variables (the magic/alias systems always take second seat to true python code).
+E.g. ls='hi', or ls,that=1,2

+'''

+class IPython.core.prefilter.AutoMagicChecker(kwargs)

+Bases: IPython.core.prefilter.PrefilterChecker

+check(line info)

+'''

-E.g. ls='hi', or ls,that=1,2 class IPython.core.prefilter.AutoMagicChecker(args, kwargs) Bases: IPython.core.prefilter.PrefilterChecker check (line info) If the ifun is magic, and automagic is on, run it.
+If the ifun is magic, and automagic is on, run it.
 Note: normal, non-auto magic would already have been triggered via '%' in check_esc_chars.
 This just checks for automagic.
-Also, before triggering the magic handler, make sure that there is nothing in the user namespace which could shadow it. class IPython.core.prefilter.PythonOpsChecker(args, kwargs) Bases: IPython.core.prefilter.PrefilterChecker check (line info) If the 'rest' of the line begins with a function call or pretty much any python operator, we should simply execute the line (regardless of whether or not there's a possible autocall expansion).
-This avoids spurious (and very confusing) geattr() accesses. class IPython.core.prefilter.AutocallChecker(args, kwargs) Bases: IPython.core.prefilter.PrefilterChecker check (line info) Check if the initial word/function is callable and autocall is on. class IPython.core.prefilter.PrefilterHandler(args, kwargs) '''
+Also, before triggering the magic handler, make sure that there is nothing in the user namespace which could shadow it.

+''' class IPython.core.prefilter.PythonOpsChecker(kwargs) Bases: IPython.core.prefilter.PrefilterChecker check (line info) If the 'rest' of the line begins with a function call or pretty much any python operator, we should simply execute the line (regardless of whether or not there's a possible autocall expansion).
+This avoids spurious (and very confusing) geattr() accesses. class IPython.core.prefilter.AutocallChecker(kwargs) Bases: IPython.core.prefilter.PrefilterChecker check (line_info) Check if the initial word/function is callable and autocall is on. class IPython.core.prefilter.PrefilterHandler(kwargs) Bases: traitlets.config.configurable.Configurable init(shell=None, prefilter_manager=None, kwargs) Create a configurable given a config config.
+Parameters • config (Config) - If this is empty, default values are used.
+If config is a Config instance, it will be used to configure the instance. • parent (Configurable instance, optional) - The parent Configurable in- stance of this object.
+Notes Subclasses of Configurable must call the init () method of Configurable before doing any- thing else and using super (): class MyConfigurable (Configurable): def init(self, config=None): super(MyConfigurable, self).init(config=config) Then any other code you need to finish initialization.
+This ensures that instances will be configured properly. handle (line_info) Handle normal input lines.
+Use as a template for handlers. class IPython.core.prefilter.MacroHandler(kwargs) Bases: IPython.core.prefilter.PrefilterHandler handle (line info) Handle normal input lines.
+Use as a template for handlers. class IPython.core.prefilter.MagicHandler(kwargs) Bases: IPython.core.prefilter.PrefilterHandler handle (line_info) '''
-Bases: traitlets.config.configurable.Configurable

-init (shell=None, prefilter_manager=None, kwargs)

-- config (Config) If this is empty, default values are used.
-If config is a Config instance, it will be used to configure the instance. - parent (Configurable instance, optional) The parent Configurable instance of this object.

-Subclasses of Configurable must call the init () method of Configurable before doing anything else and using super():

-'''

-class MyConfigurable (Configurable):
+class IPython.core.prefilter.AutoHandler(kwargs)

-def init(self, config=None):

-super(MyConfigurable, self).init(config=config)

-Then any other code you need to finish initialization.

-'''

-'''
+Bases: IPython.core.prefilter.AutoHandler(kwargs)

 handle (line info)

-'''